U.S. says Iran sanctions face phase-out, Obama knocks Israel demand

 Earnest said Washington would want to see sustained compliance by Iran first and Iran would be more likely to comply if it knew sanctions could be applied again.

-U.S. Energy Secretary Ernest Moniz said on Monday the differences in portrayals of the deal by both sides were not disputes over content but were related to what each side chose to emphasize.
+U.S. Energy Secretary Ernest Moniz said on Monday the differences in portrayals of the deal by both sides were not disputes over content but were related to what each side chose to emphasise.

 "There's no doubt that right now there's a different narrative, but not in conflict with what's written down," Moniz said.